Maestro

 }

-This definition plays the custom blizzard music track when the player is located in either the Snowy Beach or Frozen Ocean biome and it is currently raining.
+This definition plays the custom blizzard music track when the player is located in either the Snowy Beach or Frozen Ocean biome and it is currently snowing.

 Music Conditions